vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

   socket.emit(Constants.MSG_TYPES.INPUT, dir);
 };
 ```
-<figcaption>This code was slightly abridged for clarity, as I've been doing with other files.</figcaption>
+<figcaption>This code was again slightly abridged for clarity.</figcaption>

-We're using the well-known [socket.io](https://socket.io/) library to communicate with the server.
-Socket.io includes built-in support for [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), which are great for two-way communication: we can send messages to the server _and_ the server can send messages to us over the same connection.

 3 major things happen in this file: